• Skip to main content

 What’s the difference between a frittata and quiche?

-Par baking means partially cooking an empty pie crust that will be baked again when the filling is added such as this quiche.
+Par-baking means partially cooking an empty pastry crust that will be baked again when the filling is added such as this quiche.

 Blind baking refers to baking an empty pie crust before a filling is added.
 Blind baking is for pie crusts with fillings that do not need to be baked such as ice cream pies or cream pies.